masurp/VU_CADC/tutorials/R_text_dictionary-approaches_2023.md

 # Inspecting dictionary hits

-Sometime, it can be meaningful
+Sometimes, it can be meaningful to inspect what the dictionary analysis actually labeled and whether the word was actually used in this way in its context.
 Using the `tokenbrowser` package developed by Kasper Welbers, we can inspect the hits in their original context.

 (Note that due to an unfortunate bug, this package requires the document id column is called `doc_id`)